 Mill Works Pub

-Bend’s latest 2024 addition, Mill Works Pub, landed in the Old Mill District with the decor embracing the town’s unique history showcased through photographs and memorabilia sourced from places like the Deschutes Historical Museum.
-The menu consists of casual, yet elevated pub fare complete with TV’s and a projector for sports fans to gather.
-Bring the kids along as everyone will enjoy this community pub with fun flare.
-Open daily from 11am-9pm.
+One of Bend’s latest 2024 additions, Mill Works Pub, landed in the Old Mill District with the decor embracing the town’s unique history showcased through photographs and memorabilia sourced from places like the Deschutes Historical Museum.
+The menu consists of casual, yet elevated pub fare complete with TVs and a projector for sports fans to gather.
+Bring the kids along as everyone will enjoy this community pub with a fun flare.
+Open daily from 11 am-9 pm.

 330 SW Powerhouse Dr Building C, Suite 150